Kenneth J. Kokroko

 Biography

-Kenneth J. Kokroko PLA ASLA is a landscape architect with unique experience leading a community-based planning and design process for park, open space and neighborhood planning projects.
+Kenneth J. Kokroko is a landscape architect with unique experience leading a community-based planning and design process for park, open space and neighborhood planning projects.
 His research background in anthropology, environmental science and community development brings a fresh, holistic perspective to his design approach.

 Through his work in community-based projects, Kenneth became passionate about meaningfully connecting people with the built environment to improve social and ecological outcomes.
 His multidisciplinary training and experience collaborating with community partners from diverse backgrounds have also informed his approach to implementing equitable and inclusive engagement, planning and design strategies for public open space development.